Appendix XI: Texas A&M Rules on Freedom of Expression

 III.
 Advance Reservation Requirements

 In an effort to ensure safety and to promote an environment conducive to study, advanced reservation for expressive activity is required (in the form of an approved Reservation Request for Space) for events or activities that are promoted in advance, and/or sponsored by student organizations, and/or expected to draw a crowd of more than 25 people.
 Advance reservation is also required for activities near intersections, and/or in close proximity to academic buildings anytime classes, and/or study activities, and/or research are taking place.

 IV.
 Reservation Procedures

 Individuals or groups who are either required to make advance reservation (see section III) or those individuals or groups who otherwise wish to make advance reservations shall request use of the space through the Scheduling Office on the second floor of Rudder Tower.
 If advance reservation is required, (see section III) requests must be made at least five business days in advance of the event.
-Additional collaboration and coordination may be required from a building/space proctor and the Department of Student Life.
+Additional collaboration and coordination may be required from a building/space proctor and Student Activities.
 Usually use of the space will be assigned to the person or organization that requests the area first.
 University sponsored events have first priority on the use of campus facilities.
 The university reserves the right to locate any assembly so as to ensure that the activity does not interfere with the normal operation of the university or interfere with the rights of others.